Ding Ling: Early life in Yan'an

-The Yan'an Rectification Movement
+Yan'an Rectification Movement

 In February 1942, the Yan'an Rectification Movement started and intellectuals were attacked.
 The literary and art circles responded immediately.
 At that time, Ding Ling was the editor of the literature and art column of "Liberation Daily".
 This column published a series of defensive articles around March, arguing that there were hierarchical systems and suppression of speech in Yan'an at that time.
-These included "The March 8th Festival" (March 9), Ai Qing's "Understanding Writers, Respecting Writers" (March 11), Luo Feng's "The Age of Essays" (March 12), Wang Shiwei's "Age" Wild Lily " (March 13, 23), and Xiao Jun's "On the "Love" and "Endurance" of Comrades (April 8).
-These articles were later criticized, and although Ding Ling resigned had resigned by March 12, she was also implicated.
+These included "The March 8th Festival" (March 9), Ai Qing's "Understanding Writers, Respecting Writers" (March 11), Luo Feng's "The Age of Essays" (March 12), Wang Shiwei's "Age" Wild Lily" (March 13, 23), and Xiao Jun's "On the "Love" and "Endurance" of Comrades (April 8).
+These articles were later criticized, and although Ding Ling had resigned by March 12, she was also implicated.

 In 1942, Ding wrote the essay Commemorating Xiao Hong in Wind and Rain, in which she grieved for the premature death of Xiao Hong, the execution by the KMT of early CCP leader Qu Qiubai, and the political suspicion against her friends Feng Xuefeng and Hu Feng.

 Ding participated in the Yan'an Forum on Literature and Art, which sought to provide a new theoretical and practical basis for the development of cultural work amid the Chinese Communist Revolution.

 In February 1942, Ding Ling married Chen Ming, the president of Yan'an Fenghuo Opera Club.
 Ding Ling was 13 years older than Chen Ming, and the relationship was the source of much discussion.

 In Spring 1943, the Yan'an Rectification Movement intensified.
 Ding was assigned to the first sector of the CCP's Central Party School for cadre investigation and ideological reform.
 During this time, Ding for the first time disclosed the note she had written to the KMT during her captivity.
 Having not disclosed the note during the prior 1940 investigation, Ding was the subject of intense political scrutiny.
 In Spring 1944, she left the Central Party School and took a writing position at the Shanganning Border Region Culture Association.